mocelj/aks-air-gap-vllm-deployment/README.md

 2. Copy the downloaded model artifacts and the NIM profile/model metadata to a shared NFS location.
 3. In the isolated cluster, mount that NFS location into the NIM container at the cache path so NIM can start without reaching out externally.

-> You will add the exact NVIDIA download commands here later.

 ### Jumpbox recommendation (fast downloads)

 If you are using a Jumpbox in Azure, the fastest way to download the weights is to use the same GPU VM size as you intend to use for inference (for example, a VM with an A100 GPU).